John Speed Smith: Political career

 John Speed Smith was elected to the state house of representatives in 1819, serving one term.

 Smith was elected as a Republican to the Seventeenth Congress to fill the vacancy caused by the resignation of George Robertson and served from August 6, 1821, to March 3, 1823.

 He was not a candidate for renomination in 1822.

 He was elected again as a member of the state house of representatives in 1827, when he was also elected as speaker of the Kentucky House.

 Smith was appointed by President John Quincy Adams to go on a mission to South America.
-He was appointed as United States district attorney for Kentucky by President Andrew Jackson, serving 1828–1832.
+Adams appointed him as United States district attorney for Kentucky in 1828 and he continued in that office under President Andrew Jackson, serving until 1832.

 He was elected again to the state house in 1839, 1841, and 1845.
 He was elected as a member of the state senate, serving 1846–1850.

 Smith died in Richmond, Kentucky, June 6, 1854, and was interred in Richmond Cemetery.